wasqez/task/README.md

 Save

-On Default Display of saved Article do mouse hover math label to se result.
+On Default Display of saved Article do mouse hover math label to se the results.